Mourners say goodbye to Uvalde teacher and her husband

 On Wednesday, Arredondo told CNN that he’s talking regularly with investigators from the Texas Department of Public Safety, contradicting claims from state law enforcement that he’s stopped cooperating.

 Authorities have said the gunman, Salvador Ramos, legally purchased two guns not long before the school attack: an AR-15-style rifle on May 17 and a second rifle on May 20.
 He had just turned 18, permitting him to buy the weapons under federal law.
+Ramos was killed by law enforcement.

 More on the school shooting in Uvalde, Texas: https://apnews.com/hub/uvalde-school-shooting